stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Coming back to programming, the origination of a "high OODA speed" in individuals, for me, is not innate ability, but that the "best" programmers are continually investing in themselves.

+This post was initially about tools, and the assertion "tools make you faster"; but tools don't magically/immediately make you better.
+They are often very difficult to use initially, especially powerful ones.

-When you pick up vim, do you use only the basic `h/j/k/l` movements, and that's it, for 10 years?
+E.g. when you pick up vim, do you use only the basic `h/j/k/l` movements, and that's it, for 10 years?
 Or do you invest the entire 1st day doing tutorials and learning more the complex movements like `dw`, `d}`, `2df.`, etc.?
 And then a few months later, take a half day to learn vim macros?
 And then every year or so, take another hour or two to explore the latest vim techniques and plugins?

 When you use git, do you struggle for months/years with "well git rebase does magical things but I know these three incantations that someone told me to do", or do you spend your first few weeks/months of git (here and there) reading the "how git really works" tutorials and blog posts, and start to understand the DAG, and how commit hashes work, and where refs are stored in `.git/`, and eventually what the rebase operation is fundamentally doing?

 When you debug a production issue, do you do the minimal amount to get it fixed, and then move on?
 Or do you reproduce it first in a unit test?
 Do you try to dig into what is really going on, and why the fix works?

-It is ironic, but the "best" programmers, from my observation, take the cliched approach of "go slower to go faster".
+It is ironic, but the "best" programmers, from my observation, have the stubbornness to work through these initial learning curves (of tools or business requirements or system architecture), and take the cliched approach of "go slower to go faster".
 They spend the effort to get better at their editor, at their language, at their tools.

-So while the "low-output" programmer is optimizing for "getting back on task *right now*", and the "high-output" programmer is distracted by digging deeper into the problem, which in the short-term seems less productive, in reality over the long-term these continual small investments add up like compound interest, and, to me, eventually surface as the mythical "10x" productivity difference.
+So where the "low-output" programmer, when they feel frustrated (with new tools, requirements, etc.), optimizes for "getting back on task *right now*", in contrast the "high-output" programmer, when similarly frustrated, doubles down on the frustration and digs deeper into the problem, basically allowing themselves to get "distracted" from the initial task at hand.

+Which in the short-term seems less productive, but over the long-term these continual small investments add up like compound interest, and, to me, eventually surface as the proverbial "10x" productivity difference.

 The Takeaway?
 -------------